avtar

 Useful information and tips on ancillary fees billing

 The landlord must send tenants an unsolicited statement of ancillary fees as specified in the rental agreement every year.
-This includes a detailed list of the calculated ancillary fees.
-If you feel that the ancillary fee statement is incorrect, you can dispute the ancillary fees: you have the right to contest any calculation errors or unjustified fees.
+This includes a detailed list of the ancillary fees charged.
+If you feel that the ancillary fee statement is incorrect, you can dispute the calculation.

-Take the following steps if you feel that your ancillary fees are too high:
+Take the following steps if you feel that something’s not right with your ancillary fee statement:

-1. First, check the individual items carefully and also compare them with previous years’ statements.
-Also check the meter numbers: do these match those in previous statements, or has there been a mix-up?
+1. Carefully check the individual items and compare the current ancillary fee statement with previous years’ statements.
+Also check that the meter numbers and readings are correct.

 2. Compare the statement with the ancillary fees specified in your rental agreement.

 3. If the statement contains errors to your detriment, report them to the landlord immediately and request a corrected bill.
-This should always be done in writing and sent by registered mail so that you have proof of receipt.
+This should always be done in writing and sent by registered mail.
+This method of delivery gives you proof of receipt, which you should keep for your records.

-4. If the landlord does not respond to your request, you may still be able to resolve the disputed ancillary fees out of court.
-The first step is to contact the competent arbitration board.
+4. If the landlord does not respond to or rejects your objections, you can submit a request for arbitration to the relevant arbitration board.
 You will not be charged for this.

-5. It can also be helpful to seek legal advice with experience in tenancy law.
+5. It can also be helpful to seek legal advice from someone with experience in tenancy law.

 You can use our practical template if you would like to dispute your ancillary fee statement.
 Simply download it and enter your personal details.
-Also list any items on which you require additional clarification from the landlord in the template.
+Make sure to list any items on which you require additional clarification from the landlord or which corrections you are requesting in the template.
 This takes just a few minutes, and everything you need to know is included in our template.

 Legal tips and sample templates.